 If a user changes the parameter to 1 AND 1=2, it returns nothing because 1 is not equal to 2.

 $_GET parameter) and observe the response.
-What we are looking for is to see if our input changes in anyway the output of the application.
+What we are looking for is to see if our input causes the output of the application to change in any way.
 Ideally, we want to see an SQL error which could indicate that our input is parsed as part of a query.

-To do that we first need to find how many columns the current table has.
+First, we need to find out how many columns the current table has.
 We will use column ordering to achieve that.
-“ORDER BY” is used to set the order(sort) of the results.
-Ordering can be done either by column name or by column number.
-If the ORDER BY number we pass in the parameter is less that the total number of columns in the current table then the output of the application should not change as the SQL query is valid.
-If however the number we input is larger than the total number of the columns then we will get an error as there won’t be such column number to order the results by.
+ORDER BY is used to set the order of the results.
+You can order either by column name or by the number of the column.
+In this case, we need to use the number of the column.
+If the number that we pass in the parameter is less than the total number of columns in the current table, the output of the application should not change because the SQL query is valid.
+However, if the number is larger than the total number of columns, we will get an error because there is no such column.
 In our case, we have identified 10 columns:

 If we use a higher number, we don’t get any results: